Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

 \subsection{Violating the KKT conditions}

-We discuss a final method that employs the violation of optimality certificates as a loss function to estimate forward model parameters. \citet{keshavarz2011imputing} consider $\FOPCVX(\btheta)$ and proposes loss functions that describe the degree to which each observed decision $\bhx$ violates the KKT conditions (see Section~\ref{sec:classical_IO_convex}).
+\citet{keshavarz2011imputing} consider $\FOPCVX(\btheta)$ and propose loss functions that describe the degree to which each observed decision violates the KKT conditions.
 Recall that for a decision to be optimal for $\FOPCVX(\btheta)$ there must exist a dual variable such that the decision and dual satisfy a stationarity and a complementary slackness condition.
 We define two loss terms below that measure the degree to which a primal and dual solution pair $(\bx, \blambda)$ violate these conditions: